Films & Plastics

 PLITEK® provides consolidated supply chain solution to a large PCR manufacturer resulting in reduction of lead time, shipping cost, and overall price per piece cost.

-PLITEK® offers clean room film extrusion, precision converting, slitting, laminating, and packaging.
-Innovative manufacturing capabilities, proven expertise, consistency, and strict quality standards keeps us a continual leader in die cut […]
+PLITEK® offers wound care manufacturing utilizing the following capabilities: clean room film extrusion, precision converting, slitting, laminating, and packaging.
+Innovative manufacturing capabilities, proven expertise, consistency, and strict quality standards keeps […]

-PLITEK® Delivers Millions of Plastic Shields at COVID-19 Onset Extensive converting capacity is one reason a global auto company tasked us to manufacture and ship four million PPE plastic shields […]
+PLITEK® Delivers Millions of Plastic Face Shields Extensive converting capacity is one reason a global auto company tasked us to manufacture and ship four million PPE plastic shields as part […]